jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Observation: I'm using `clone` too much in the specs.
 It shouldn't be necessary for the `Mul` overload of matrices.
 Will take a stab at fixing this before proceeding ...
 Or I could use `dot` as intended.
 (The former point still holds, just not for the present scenario.)
 Good news!
 That refactoring was much easier than expected.
 Multiplying against references feels a bit odd but that will spare us a lot of unnecessary cloning.

 And now, clock time!
 (After a break.)
 Aside: I am so very glad for the "example" functionality built into `cargo`.
 It makes it so much easier to demonstrate how to use the crate.

+"Good" old overflow error!
+At least I eventually figured it out.
+And I didn't have to look at the hints in the book at all!